ui-router/sample-app-angular-hybrid/README.md

   - The state is _entered_ when the data is ready
   - The resolved data is injected into the components
   - The resolve data remains loaded until the state is exited
+- Lazy Loading
+   - The contacts module is an Angular `NgModule`.
+It is defined as a "future state", and lazy loaded just before any contacts state is activated.